aksommerville/ra3/README.md

 - [ ] Emuhost
 - - [ ] Option to black out some portion of the framebuffer edge?
 I think Castlevania 2 could benefit from this.
-- - [ ] Sometimes it launches in a window when I've asked for fullscreen.
+- - [x] Sometimes it launches in a window when I've asked for fullscreen. ...not going to worry about this, i probly butt-dialed the fullscreen key or something.
 - [ ] Backend
 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.
 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.
 - [ ] db: Add multiple files from fs by providing one path.
-- [ ] db: Support for automatic updates.
+- [x] db: Support for automatic updates.
 Record gittable directories?
-- [ ] db: Are we currently gc'ing at any point?
-We need to.
+- [x] db: Are we currently gc'ing at any point?
+We need to. ...ha ha ha no we are not.
+- [x] !!! db_gc is broken, it corrupts strings.
+Claimed to eliminate 189 strings but stoc file size didn't change.
+Next load, game comments are all fucked up.
+- - The unchanged file size is not a problem; string table goes sparse.
+- - Stupid typo in db_gc.
+All good now.
+And I've added a gc before each save, it seems ok.
 - [ ] Menu
 - - [ ] Auto-upgrade.
 - - - [x] "upgrade" table in DB